Relation algebras of Sugihara, Belnap, Meyer, and Church: The crystal lattice, Church's diamond, and Meyer's RM84

-${Cr}$ is the union of two Sugihara chains of length 5 that intersect in all but one relation.
-To get them, delete either $\ll0\cup\ll1$ or $\cl0\cup\ll1$ from ${Cr}$. ${Cr}$ is also a set of generators for $\sra_{\{0,1\}}$ (since converse and complement are allowed).
-Table \ref{crystaltables} shows the relativized relative products of the diversity atoms of $\sra_{\{0,1\}}$.

-$\mathbf{Cr}$ is used in \cite[Theorem 3.22]{Routleyetal1982} for a simpler proof of the variable-sharing property.
-A smaller algebra is used, with only six elements instead of eight, and the 2-element chains $\{<,\leq\}$ and $\{>,\geq\}$ in Belnap's proof (following Definition \ref{def1}) are replaced by singletons $\{\ll0\cup\ll1\}$ and $\{\cl0\cup\ll1\}$.
+Inspection shows ${Cr}$ is closed under union, intersection, relativized residuation, and relativized converse-complementation.
+Comparison with \cite[p.\ 250]{MR728950} or \cite[pp.\ 95--7]{MR3728341} shows $\mathbf{Cr}$ is the crystal lattice.
+The Hasse diagram and the action of $\rmin'$ are shown in Figure \ref{fig2}, while $\to'$ is given in Table \ref{crystaltables}. ${Cr}$ is the union of two Sugihara chains of length 5 that intersect in all but one relation.
+To get these two chains, delete either $\ll0\cup\ll1$ or $\cl0\cup\ll1$ from ${Cr}$. ${Cr}$ is also a set of generators for $\sra_{\{0,1\}}$ (since conversion and complementation are allowed).
+Table \ref{crystaltables} shows the relativized relative products of the diversity atoms of $\sra_{\{0,1\}}$. \endproof $\mathbf{Cr}$ is used in \cite[Theorem 3.22]{MR728950} for a proof of the variable-sharing property that is simpler because it uses a smaller algebra, with only six elements instead of eight, and the 2-element chains $\{<,\leq\}$ and $\{>,\geq\}$ in Belnap's proof are replaced by singletons $\{\ll0\cup\ll1\}$ and $\{\cl0\cup\ll1\}$.